RyanAngelo/RyanAngelo.github.io/_notes/GPU.md

 - **Occupancy**: Balance between register usage and thread count
 - **Instruction Throughput**: Choose appropriate instruction mix
 - **Memory Latency**: Use memory hierarchy effectively

-This guide provides a foundation for GPU programming.
-Start with simple examples, gradually increase complexity, and always profile your code to understand performance characteristics.